portapipe/Trello2File/README.md

 ### Configuration
 - edit trello2file.php file
 - put your api key ([take it from here](https://trello.com/app-key)) and the token key (from the app-key link click on the "Token" link a few lines below the key)
+- optionally you can decide to use jsonp format to avoid the annoying cross-domain issue ([little help here](https://github.com/portapipe/Trello2File/wiki/Cross-Domain-issue,-avoid-it-with-jsonp))
 - add every lists you want to create a file for like
 ```js
 var lists = {